MengLinMaker/homelab/terraform/README.md

 # Terraform
 This folder holds all the Terraform scripts for provisioning the VMs.
+The config is inspired by [this blog](https://olav.ninja/talos-cluster-on-proxmox-with-terraform)

 ## Deployment
 1. Install dependencies